inoio/hsts-hpkp-playground/Readme.md

 Always look into your browser console!
 Some errors will only be printed here (e.g. if you use an locally installed (root) cert).

 ### Expected results
 To check if your changes are working, have a look at your network inspector.
-Here you can see the sent headers:
+Here you can see the sent headers after uncommenting the HSTS and HPKP header directives:

 ![HSTS/HPKP headers](https://raw.githubusercontent.com/inoio/hsts-hpkp-playground/master/img/headers.png)